abnerpersio/abnerpersio/README.md

 _Typescript | React  | TailwindCSS | NestJS | Serverless | AWS | DynamoDB | Postgres_

 🧠 4+ years with JS ecosystem
 🖥️ experience with microservices and clean code
+🖥️ practicing golang
 🌎 conversational english and learning spanish
 📖 learning and coding on GoLang